Monday Morning MIL: League goes 3-2 on opening football weekend; Kūlanihākoʻi High School prepares to debut 11-player JV team | Maui Now

 “He’s actually motivated me to join football and push harder,” Filikitonga said.
 “He’s just always there for me and I’m always there for him.”

-Fellow sophomore Jayden Ralph is also expected to be a leader for this team.
+Fellow sophomore Hayden Ralph is also expected to be a leader for this team.

 “Oh, it’s a great thing,” Ralph said of the upcoming season.
 “Should have been sooner, but here we are now, finally making it happen.
 Kīhei, it’s always been good.”